eltrino/diamantedesk-documentation/docs/userguide/backend.md

 1. Click **Create Ticket** at the top right corner of the screen. **Create Ticket** screen opens.
 ![Create ticket](img/create_ticket.jpg)
 2. Select the branch form the drop-down list.
-3. Specify the subject of a ticket - !!!????
+3. Specify the short summary of a ticket in the **Subject** field.
 4. Select the status of a ticket.
 5. Select the priority of a ticket.
 6. Select the **Source** of the ticket.
 Every service user has 3 available options to contact the Help Desk team:
    * by creating a request through a **Web** form;
    * as an **Email** notification;
    * via a **Phone** call.
-7. Select the **Reporter** from the drop-down list. !!!????
+7. Select the **Reporter** from the drop-down list.
+Reporter is an administrator who can create a ticket for any customer.
 8. To select the **Assignee**, click **Unassigned**.
 A Search Panel opens.
 Start entering the name of the person to be assigned and the system will provide hints with the matching results.
 OR
 Click a list image to open a list of all available assignees.